 Samsung’s excellent 840 EVO Series with 250 Gigabytes is for instance available for $165.99 currently on Amazon, while Seagate’s Barracuda 3 TB HDD for $118.55.
 The capacity of the data storage per one piece of NAND is very small comparing to one unit in an HDD, however access speed is much faster than an HDD, that reads and writes data on the rotational magnetic media.
 See all SSD reviewsSSHD stand for solid-state hybrid drive.
 If storage would be your only criteria, you would make a much better bargain buying Seagate’s drive.
 We are referring to “Dual” mount here as kind of PC where its storage is both high capacity and high speed at the same time, like some Ultrabook systems.

 It’s a traditional hard disk with a small amount of solid-state storage built in, typically 8GB.
 A hybrid drive that combines an 8 Gigabyte SSD with 1 Terabyte of HDD storage on the other hand is available for about $100.
 SSHD has gained more popularity as a good compromise between the space of hard drives and the speed of solid state drives to the extent that a PS4 user would prefer it to a mere SSD for their PS4 game console.
-A “Dual” mount type PC has two storage devices in it; HDD and cache SSD (smaller physical size and data capacity than the normal SSD).
+A “Dual” mount type PC has two storage devices in it; HDD and cache SSD (smaller physical size and data capacity than the normal SSD). >An external SSD can work very well for backup purposes when you transfer data from PS4 hard drive.
 While it achieves the high capacity and high speed at the same time, it has the disadvantage in the difficulty to control the two individual storage devices in the tight space design from the view point of the system design.
 The drive appears as a single device to Windows (or any other operating system), and a controller chip decides which data is stored on the SSD and what’s left on the HDD.
 While you get less platter-based storage and less Flash memory storage, you get to use them both in a single drive.

 - Toshiba’s SSHD improved the speed of data read and write, by using NAND as the secondary cache.